atriplex-co/hyalus-desktop/SECURITY.md

 # Security

-## Release support
+## Releases

-* As we're in beta, only the latest code is supported.
+* Only the latest code is supported.
-* In the future, we'll have LTS releases available.

 | Version | Supported          |
 | ------- | ------------------ |
 | 0.0.x   | :white_check_mark: |

-## Reporting vulnerabilites
+## Vvulnerabilites

+* Users can report vulnerabilites with the process outlined below.
+* We ask that you do not publish the issue until we've had the time to patch your vulnerability.

 1. Encrypt your message with our PGP key.